neokarasu/CryptoCurrency/README.md

 How to use:

 Input.php can be used to add:
-- Amount of coins owned per coin
+- Public key of owned coins, 1 per coin only.
+Limited to BTC, ETH and LTC
 - Buyin rate: value of 1 of each coin at moment of buying, in dollars
 - Buyin costs: Amount of money spent on purchase per coin, in dollars
 - Transferfee: The usual transfer fee in the respective coin, not dollars